 - It takes 24 hours to transfer comments from Blogger to Disqus - so don't plan your transition for a day you're going to be running a big story!
 My transfer was finished in 24 hours on the dot.

-- Old threaded comments will be unthreaded - Most of my comment threads had threading because I answer every question.
+- Old threaded comments will be unthreaded - Most of my comment threads had threading because I try to answer as many questions as I can.
 Those threads are now undone, but for the most part the original askers have been taken care of by now :) Going forward, all new comments will thread normally.

 - Old commenter portraits and links will be removed - I have to admit that I miss all the pretty faces that used to be in my comment threads!
 But, as we go forward, new posts will include reader portraits and links to their Disqus profiles (if applicable).